natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Jaguar%20A.md

 * Small frame, hard to hit with guns
 * Nimble and agile while not loaded
-* Carries two extremely efficient [[Matra R550 Magic 1]] missiles
+* Carries two highly capable [[Matra R550 Magic 1]] missiles
-* Carries an exotic weapon for CAS, which players are not used to face
+* Carries an exotic weapon for CAS, which players are not used to facing
-* Can be played as a bomb truck
 * Has a [[HUD#410SUM1|Head-Up Display]] in the cockpit which provides flight information and weapon aiming functionality
 * Very effective [[TBA Multi-Dart 100 AB]] rockets containing an array of six sub-calibre darts, each a small kinetic penetrator capable of piercing 80 mm of armour
 * Has a very large number of countermeasures, giving it very good and extended defensive capabilities
+* Has the ability to use guided bombs, letting the aircraft stay at a safe distance from enemy anti-aircraft vehicles in Combined Battles.

 '''Cons:'''

-* Mediocre speed performance
+* Mediocre speed
-* Researching the modifications are a hassle
+* Punitive modification grind, especially for the [[Matra R550 Magic 1]]s at Tier 4.
 * Basically a barely flying anvil when fully loaded with bombs
-* No protection
 * No radar (and thus no radar guided missiles)
+* Bleeds speed excessively while maneuvering, often making dogfighting a challenge

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->